corda/corda-runtime-os/tools/corda-runtime-gradle-plugin/README.md

  - Uses the Kafka-enabled Combined Worker image
  - Properties `bus.busType=KAFKA` and `bootstrap.servers=kafka:29092` are used to configure the Combined Worker to use Kafka
  - Runs Kafka in KRaft mode
  - To ensure that the Combined Worker starts correctly, corda cli needs to be used to create necessary topics.
-Corda cli version should be aliged with the Combined Worker version
+Corda cli version should be aligned with the Combined Worker version

    b.
 For Database-only combined worker